hagsfdf/flash-aws-tutorial/README.md

 Health check kept giving me the result: Severe : Target.ResponseCodeMismatch

-After digging into [resolution](https://aws.amazon.com/premiumsupport/knowledge-center/elb-fix-failing-health-checks-alb/), I found out that the solution was in the logs.
+After some [googling](https://aws.amazon.com/premiumsupport/knowledge-center/elb-fix-failing-health-checks-alb/), I found out that the solution was in the logs.
 Server response showed that my application was sending HTTP 302 response code when the user enters into the site.

 So I just added 302 to the success codes in configuration of *target groups*, since it didn't seem problematic to me...